Magical girl: Heroine elements

 The "transforming heroine" (変身ヒロイン, henshin hiroin) is a concept adapted from tokusatsu hero media that was first popularized by Sailor Moon in the early 1990s; it has been a staple of magical girl series since.
 The transforming heroine features an ordinary schoolgirl who changes into an "adorable" costume with "cute" accessories; she then uses a sceptre (or a similar weapon) to channel magical energy in order to fight against the forces of evil.
 This format has allowed magical girls to be viewed as superheroines, especially in the West during the girl power movement of the 1990s.
-Comparisons have been drawn to Western superheroines like Buffy the Vampire Slayer and Wonder Woman, but unlike the former, "transforming heroine" series use femininity to weaponize and also features young girls instead of women, while older women are typically portrayed as villains in magical girl series.
+Comparisons have been drawn to Western superheroines like Buffy the Vampire Slayer and Wonder Woman, but unlike the former, "transforming heroine" series weaponize femininity and also feature young girls instead of women, while older women are typically portrayed as villains in magical girl series.

 Romance and friendship

 A common goal for magical girl characters since the 1960s is romance that eventually results in marriage.
 While heterosexual romance was present and received focus in magical girl series, post–Sailor Moon works saw a diminished presence in male characters in favor of focusing on the friendships between the main female characters.
-Kevin Cooley observes that the magical girl genre “regularly produces characters ranging from the ambiguously but evocatively queer to conformity with LGTBQ+ categories.”
+Kevin Cooley observes that the magical girl genre "regularly produces characters ranging from the ambiguously but evocatively queer to conformity with LGBTQ+ categories."
 Akiko Sugawa suggests that the future of magical girl shows may include rebellion against sexual norms, using Puella Magi Madoka Magica as an example of yuri relationships favored over heterosexual relationships.